Switching weight loss drugs

 Last reviewed: April 2026Based on 2 clinical trialsEvery claim linked to source

-Switching between weight loss drugs is common and safe.
-Most doctors transition directly without a washout period.
-You may not need to repeat the full dose titration — many people start at a mid-level dose of the new drug.
+Switching between weight loss drugs is common and safe — most doctors transition directly without a washout period, and many people start at a mid-level dose rather than repeating full titration.

 Reasons to consider switching